 The higher amount of fiber and the range of micronutrients in Sweet Potatoes is the main reason that they are considered a higher-quality ingredient despite containing mostly carbohydrates.

 The Best Alternatives to Potatoes in Dog Food?

 Legumes are the staple of almost all premium or high-quality dog food formulas.
 The most commonly used legumes in dog food include Peas, Chickpeas, and Lentils.
 Some less frequently included examples of legumes are Kidney and Mung Beans.

-Legumes have a variety of benefits including a high protein content, a high level of fiber for healthy digestion and some beneficial vitamins and minerals such as Vitamin K, Vitamin B1, and Manganese.
-Legumes also have a relatively low-glycemic index.
+Legumes have a variety of benefits including high protein content, a high level of fiber for healthy digestion, and some beneficial vitamins and minerals such as Vitamin K, Vitamin B1, and Manganese.
+Legumes also have a relatively low glycemic index.
 A low glycemic index means that they have a more minimal effect on your dog’s blood sugar levels after digestion which can be seen as advantageous by some and can be especially important for dogs who suffer from diabetes.